-This is Part 2 of a 3-part series on how to build a Behavior-based conversion strategy for your SaaS product.
+This is Part 2 of a series on how to build a Behavior-based conversion strategy for your SaaS product.
 Here is Part 1.

 This post was a lot of fun to write – I hope you enjoy learning from the insights as much as I did.

 In a previous post, we analyzed conversion data from 9 SaaS companies and concluded that optimizing conversions based on behavior is more effective than using an X-day trial for every customer.

 IOW, starting the same 30-day trial for every new customer isn’t as effective as varying the buying incentives based on what the customer has done – what we call a behavior-based conversion strategy.

 3 steps to begin a SaaS Behavior-based conversion strategy

 30-day trials are a great way to start a SaaS company.
 They are easy to setup and the trial expiration creates a “buy now” urgency.
 But using the same 30-day trial for every customer isn’t as effective as putting

 … the right purchasing incentives to

 In Part 1 I described the 3 small changes required to get started.